WhiteWatermelon1663/Manipulation-Basics/Globals and Locals.md

 To find those script globals or locals you would need to get the game scripts.
 For now you can download the scripts at:

+A script global is shared across game scripts, a script local is not.

 https://github.com/root-cause/v-decompiled-scripts

 Keep in mind, that theese game scipts update.
 So you would need to download the scripts for a newer version of the game.